mschellenger96/gsg_project/README.md

 - Changed order of methods in Lesson 4 code for continuity with doc

 - Added a contains check in CreateWeakReference

+- Used more verbose null checking instead of ?? syntax for clarity